 To apply for the APE Summer Program 2017 only, not including the grant program, complete and submit the Application for APE Summer Program 2017 – No Grant Funding by May 12, 2017.

 * The APE Summer Program with No Grant Funding is on a "Space-Available" basis only.
 Grant scholars have priority in admission.
 Please contact Josie Blagrave for details.

 Register for Courses

 The Center for Regional and Continuing Education administers the Summer Session courses.
 You will register and pay for your courses directly with this office, either by phone or in person.
-Registration is now open.
+Registration begins April 3.